Ekaterina-hub140/Ekaterina/README.md

   4)This program writes down a simple file to count the general number of words, count the most common words and how often they are found in the text.
   Then it extracts a zip file and searches for a phone number in all the files in the extracted folder

-For the site sample please, see my other repositories
+For the site sample please, see my other repository (Blog-Django2)